redkyn/grader/docs/source/commands.rst

 .. code-block:: bash

-  grader remove [--negate] assignment [student_id student_id2 ...]
+  grader remove [--exclude-listed] assignment [student_id student_id2 ...]

 Grader remove allows the removal of all submission's Docker containers per assignment.
 It optionally allows selecting specific student ids submissions for removal if desired.
 Containers to be removed are listed, confirmed, and then stopped before removal.

 args:
-  --negate: instead of the student ids provided being removed, they are
+  --exclude-listed: instead of the student ids provided being removed, they are
             explicitly excluded from removal.